ergoplatform/ergo-appkit/docs/things-to-do-blog-post.md

 at runtime.

 The experience for us (the developer using GraalVM) is quite similar to a conventional compiler like gcc.
-Note, we may need to run `assembly` first.
+Note, we may need to run `./gradlew clean shadowJar` first.
 ```
 $ sbt assembly
 $ native-image --no-server \